- Difference between Marketing and PR

 Benefits of PR outreach

 PR outreach is a method your brand could utilise to increase its online presence.
-Essentially, PR outreach refers to the process of reaching out to journalists, media outlets and influencers who have built an audience to introduce your business, build a relationship and boost brand awareness.
+Whilst outreach can also falls under the umbrella of marketing, PR outreach refers to the process of reaching out to journalists, media outlets and influencers who have built an audience to introduce your business, build a relationship and boost brand awareness.

 PR outreach is often broken down into three strategies: